Teach kids to be more independent with this list of healthy snacks kids can make themselves!

 My biggest goal in after school snack time is to keep it simple.
 I don’t want to cook or make a lot of dishes when I’m already thinking about dinner.
 Which is why teaching kids to get their own snacks has been so helpful!

-Of course, this takes a little preparation and practice so your kids are equipped with the skills and know-how they need to get their own snacks.
+Of course, this takes a little prep and practice so your kids are equipped with the skills and know-how they need to get their own snacks.

 How to Teach Your Kids to Get Their Own Snacks

-- Let them help you prep things on the weekend for snack time.
-For instance, older kids can help cut veggie sticks and younger ones can stir up the Ranch dressing.
-The container of veggie sticks and jar of dip can be ready to go and in a kid reach-able spot in the fridge so they can help themselves with mom hands free.
+- Let them help you prep ingredients on the weekend for snack time.
+Older kids can help cut veggie sticks and younger ones can stir up the dip.
+Stash prepped foods in a kid reach-able spot so they can help themselves with mom hands free.

-- Label/guide the serving size they can take.
-Put a 1/2 cup measure or equivalent cup size in the container of trail mix.
-Have 1/2 cup or so containers or bowls at their reach for yogurt.
-You could even make a simple, short list to keep on the fridge for them to follow.
+- Guide their serving sizes.
+Put a 1/2 cup measuring cup in the container of trail mix.
+Have small-portion bowls at their reach for yogurt.

 - Don’t forget clean up.
-The last thing you need is more crumbs, silverware, and bowls to put away and/or wash.
 Show them where you expect the empty containers to go or how they should be washed.
-Show them how to wipe the counter too.
+Show them how to wipe the counter after snack.

 10 Snacks Kids Can Get Themselves